BitsPleaseMSI/seminar-ppts/README.md

-# seminar-ppts
+# BitsPlease Seminars
-Find here all the BitsPlease Seminar PPTs.
+Find here all the **BitsPlease** Seminar Event Slides for future refernece.

 <table>